 - University of California, Berkeley (B.A., Classical Civilization, 1994).

-- Mr. Jablon has represented three nationally prominent law firms and several partners at those firms in numerous lawsuits alleging claims for breach of fiduciary duty and legal malpractice.
+- Mr. Jablon has successfully represented three nationally prominent law firms and several partners at those firms in numerous lawsuits alleging claims for breach of fiduciary duty and legal malpractice.

 - Securities and Exchange Commission v.
 Angelo Mozilo, et al., CV 09-03994 JFW (MANx) (C.D.
 Cal 2009).
 Mr. Jablon represented Angelo Mozilo, former CEO of Countrywide Financial Corporation in a lawsuit filed by the SEC alleging securities fraud and insider trading.
 A highly publicized settlement was reached with the SEC in the fall of 2010, shortly before the scheduled commencement of trial.

 - In re Countrywide Financial Corporation Securities Litigation, CV 07-05295 MRP (MANx) (C.D.
 Cal.
 2007).
 Mr. Jablon represented Angelo Mozilo in a multi-defendant securities class action filed by several large pension funds.
 The parties reached a settlement while the defendants’ motions for summary judgment were pending.
 Mr. Jablon also represented Mr. Mozilo in several other civil matters between 2010 and 2015.

 - Madison Tyler Holdings, LLC, et al. v.
 Financial Asset Trading & Technology of California, LLC, et al., Ref.
 No. 1220038462 (JAMS 2009).
 Mr. Jablon was lead trial counsel representing the plaintiff in a complex, multi-party arbitration that included claims of alleged misappropriation of trade secrets, corporate espionage, and breach of contract.
 The matter settled after three days of trial.